 Provide nest boxes for bees (solitary bees or bumblebees)

 This intervention involves providing nest boxes for solitary bees or bumblebees.
-The majority of the studies summarised here tested the effect of providing nest sites on solitary bees.
+The majority of the studies summarized here tested the effect of providing nest sites on solitary bees.
 Solitary bee species nest either in cavities such as hollow stems or bored holes in wood or masonry, or in the ground.
 Many of the studies used solitary bee nest boxes consisting of common reed Phragmites australis stems, other options include wood or paper tubes.
 The success of nest boxes in providing suitable alternative nesting habitats for bumblebees may depend on a number of factors including nest box design, siting and availability of foraging resources (Lye et al. 2011).

 Lye G.C., Park K.J., Holland J.M. & Goulson D. (2011) Assessing the efficacy of artificial domiciles for bumblebees.
 Journal for Nature Conservation, 19, 154-160.